We will be trying to speed-up our lessons since we are already delayed. But no worries, I’m sure we can still make it! 🙂

 Along with that little baggie and other inclusions in our envelope, Gary Halbert also mentioned making our letters to be “businesslike personal”.

 That is making part of the package typeset and contains some photographs.

-In that sales page, aside from the list of packages or offers, you will be able to see some testimonials of the people who have grabbed the offers!
+What’s on a sales page, aside from the list of packages or offers?
+You will be able to see some testimonials of the people who have grabbed the offers!

-Most of the time, our readers will not click the link until they have finished reading our email or until such time that you have already made your pitch. 🙂
+Most of the time, our readers will not click the link until they have finished reading our email.
+Though it can be right after they have read your pitch. 🙂

 See you in the next chapter!